pedro-nlb/notes/README.md

 [BN] for the Basic Notions

-[CM] for Johan's seminar on Condensed Mathematics
+[CM] for the seminar on Condensed Mathematics

-[LT] for Brad's lecture on Lefschetz Theorems
+[LT] for the lecture on Lefschetz Theorems